mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/index.md

 ### Custom service cards

-Custom serivce cards can be added to the cluster detail page's addon section by creating a `ConfigMap` on the cluster.
+Custom service cards can be added to the cluster detail page's Addons section by creating a `ConfigMap` on the cluster.
 The `ConfigMap` must have a `d2iq.io/addon` label and must contain both `name` and `dashboardLink` data keys to be displayed.
 Upon creation of the `ConfigMap` the GUI will show a card corresponding to the data provided in the `ConfigMap`.
 Custom cards have a Kubernetes icon and can link to a service running in the cluster or use an absolute URL to link to any accessible URL.

 #### ConfigMap example